prnthp/experiment-structures/README.md

 ## Basic Concepts

-Experiment Structures is simply a framework for a finite state machine that exploits Unity's Scene hierarchy for reordering the states and utilizes Unity's Inspector for configuration.
+Bricklayer (Experiment Structures) is simply a framework for a finite state machine that exploits Unity's Scene hierarchy for reordering the states and utilizes Unity's Inspector for configuration.
 The framework has been used mainly for creating human behavioral experiments (psychophysics) and data collection applications.

 The framework has 3 main components: **Block**, **Trial**, and **Phase**.
 A **Block** contains a series of **Trials**, a **Trial** contains a series of **Phases**.
 A **Trial** can have many repetitions and a **Phase** can have a finite duration.
 When put together, an experiment can look like this: